 Finally, I expect that you will ask questions when you do not understand something.
 I will never reprimand you for asking a question or sharing a thought that follows the above guidelines, and I expect that each of you will extend this same courtesy to your peers.
 If you do not feel comfortable asking a question in class, you may certainly communicate with me privately before or after class, during my office hours, or via e-mail/text.
-Also, laughing at my jokes is a requirement.
 Thank you!!